Land's End to John O'Groats with Sean Conway

 Ancient forests and remote moorlands rich in wildlife.
 This final section is the most remote of the route.
 Snap your picture next to the John O’Groats sign and revel in your accomplishment of completing the UK’s most iconic ride.

 After the ride today, and the obligatory photograph at the signpost, we’ll transfer you back to Inverness.
-From here the programme is up to you – you can book to stay overnight or head straight back home via the airport or train station.
+From here the programme is up to you – you will be booked in for an overnight in Inverness or you can head straight back home via the airport or train station.
 Either way it’s time to unwind after a truly mammoth achievement.

 Important Information About LEJOG with Sean Conway